AlexEST/Chemical_DB_FastAPI/README.md

 #### FastAPI is used on the backend and React-Admin for frontend.
 For working with database(PostgreSQL) - SQLAlchemy.
 Tested on python 3.10.

 In database.py check up your credentials for database.
 The database is located on the college server.
+Request access data.

 ```python
 # user